aidan-hubley/Obsidian/MBA Classes/Business Strategy & Execution (BUSA 501 E1)/Week 4/Discussion Post - Internal Environment and Strategy.md

 Gamble, J., Peteraf, M. A., & Thompson, A. A. (2024). _Essentials of strategic management: The quest for competitive advantage__._ McGraw Hill LLC.

 Rumelt, R. P. (2011). _Good strategy, bad strategy: The difference and why it matters_.
 Crown Business.

+#### Response to Quinn
+Hey Quinn!
+I think you made some great points.